openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 ## View and edit review requests

-In the respective result list you will find an overview of the component to review, the component type (such as journal, package, etc.), the review request category and the creation date.
+In the respective result list you will find an overview of the component to review, the component type (such as journal, package, etc.), the category and the creation date.

 You can use the checkbox at the beginning of each line to select one or more review requests and use the "Close" button to set the status to "Closed".